-(a) In addition to the fees and expenses that the Fund bears directly, the Fund indirectly bears a pro rata share of the fees and expenses of any other funds in which it invests.
-Such indirect expenses are not included in the Fund's reported expense ratios.

-(b) Total net expenses include the impact of certain fee waivers/expense reimbursements made by the Investment Manager and certain of its affiliates, if applicable.
+- (a) In addition to the fees and expenses that the Fund bears directly, the Fund indirectly bears a pro rata share of the fees and expenses of any other funds in which it invests.
+Such indirect expenses are not included in the Fund's reported expense ratios. - (b) Total net expenses include the impact of certain fee waivers/expense reimbursements made by the Investment Manager and certain of its affiliates, if applicable. - (c) Ratios include interfund lending expense which is less than 0.01%.

-(c) Rounds to zero.

-(d) Ratios include line of credit interest expense which is less than 0.01%.